Integrating Aromatherapy Into Your Daily Routine: A Science-Backed Framework for Focus and Recovery

 The Sensory Integration Method: Three Phases for Your Daily Energy Curve

-The Sensory Integration Method – a framework we developed for this guide – is built on a simple premise: your energy and cognitive state follow a daily curve.
+The Sensory Integration Method (a framework we developed for this guide) is built on a simple premise: your energy and cognitive state follow a daily curve.
 You do not start the day fully alert.
 You do not maintain that alertness all day.
 And you should not try to maintain work-intensity into your evening.

 Circadian rhythm: The approximately 24-hour internal biological clock that regulates sleep-wake cycles, cortisol production, core body temperature, and cognitive performance patterns.
 Cortisol peaks in the morning to support alertness, dips in early afternoon, and should decline through the evening to prepare the nervous system for sleep.

-Phase 1: Morning activation (6-9 AM)
+Phase 1: Morning Activation (6-9 AM) with Rosemary and Peppermint

 Morning Activation Blend Recipe (for diffuser):